Debankle/NoShort/README.md

 # NoShort Firefox Extension

-Disableds YouTube Shorts on the home page
+A firefox extensions that can disable YouTube Shorts on the home page to avoid getting distracted by garbage short form brainrot.
+Works, but is not pretty and is a miracle that it does at all.
+I have no idea what I'm doing with extensions or blocking youtube content lol.

 ## Plans